Dragon Ball Z: Super Butōden: Development and release

 Dragon Ball Z: Super Butōden served as both the first full-fledged fighting game in the Dragon Ball franchise and the first entry in the Super Butōden sub-series.
 Its development was helmed by producer Toshihiro Suzuki, with Akihumi Kubota and Shinsaku Shimada serving as co-directors.
 Kinya Takehana and Koji Shimizu co-designed the game with additional design work by Design Office D&D while artists Hirokazu Tamai, Masayuki Takahashi, Seiichiro Shiino, Shinichi Iidawere and Shōko Arai were responsible for the pixel art, in addition to Maruko Papa and "Maruko" acting as programmers.
 Both music and sound design were handled by Kenji Yamamoto of Hyper Entertainment and Yuki Sabakuma respectively.
 Other people also assisted with its development.
 Due to the popularity of fighting games at the time such as Street Fighter II: The World Warrior, Suzuki stated he chose to work on a fighting game when assigned to a new project due to it being his favorite genre.

-Dragon Ball Z: Super Butōden was first released by Bandai in Japan on March 20, 1993 and later in Europe on November 30 of the same year.
+Dragon Ball Z: Super Butōden was first released by Bandai in Japan on March 20, 1993, and later in Europe on November 30 of the same year.
 On March 27, 1993, an album was published exclusively in Japan by Columbia, featuring arranged songs co-composed by Yamamoto, Ginji Ogawa and Sueaki Harada of Hyper Monolith.
 In Japan, a special glitter sticker with a hidden technique written on the back for the game was also distributed as an order bonus.
 In 2018, the title was included as a limited pre-order bonus for the Nintendo Switch version of Dragon Ball FighterZ, marking its first appearance in North American regions.
-On October of the same year, Bandai Namco Entertainment announced that the game would be unlocked for free to Switch users in Latin America if their official newsletter reached 10,000 subcribers.
+On October of the same year, Bandai Namco Entertainment announced that the game would be unlocked for free to Switch users in Latin America if their official newsletter reached 10,000 subscribers.

+Music

+Dragon Ball Z: Super Butoden Game Music (ドラゴンボールZ超武闘伝ゲームミュージック, Doragon Bōru Zetto Chō Butōden Gēmu Myūjikku) is the official licensed soundtrack of the video game.
+It was released by Columbia Records on March 27, 1993.

+This album features arranged (reproduced in a higher quality of musical resources.) tracks that were performed by Hyper Monolith.